For all students, please take the following steps to apply for this programme:

 Applications will be carefully evaluated by the admissions committee.
 The committee determines whether or not all entry requirements as specified below are met and assesses the quality of each application compared to the other applications received.

-Students with a Bachelor's degree in political science and international relations or in another closely related discipline (such as other social sciences, history, law and economics) are invited to apply, provided they meet all other entry requirements.
+Students with a Bachelor's degree in political science or in another closely related discipline (such as other social sciences, history, law and economics) are invited to apply, provided they meet all other entry requirements.

 International degrees are evaluated on the basis of advice from professional diploma evaluators.
 The minimum level of the degree should be equivalent to a Dutch academic Bachelor's degree.

-All applicants are expected to have a solid basis in the field of political science, with a minimum of 30 ECTS on political science and a minimum of 20 ECTS on social sciences research method - see below - earned during previous studies, and preferably with a clear focus on Public Policy and Governance.
+All applicants are expected to have a solid basis in the field of political science / Public Policy and Governance, with a minimum of 30 ECTS earned during previous studies.

-Applicants should have a solid basis in both qualitative and quantitative social sciences research methodology as demonstrated by the completion of (the equivalent of) at least 20 ECTS during previous study.
+Applicants should have a solid basis in social science methods and techniques as demonstrated by the completion of (the equivalent of) at least 20 ECTS during previous study.
 Upon entry to the Master's programme, students are expected to be able to:

 Study results obtained in previous education should demonstrate that a student is able to attain and maintain a good to excellent level, especially in the field of political science / Public Policy and Governance.